jojoinika/hyperfx-calculator/README.md

 3. Set source to `main` branch, `/ (root)`
 4. Your site will be live at `https://yourusername.github.io/hyperfx-calculator`

-## Design decisions

-- Dark amber/gold palette — warm and premium, deliberately different from the cold blue of most fintech tools.
-The warmth signals Africa and approachability without sacrificing professionalism
-- Space Grotesk for body — clean, modern, legible at small sizes.
-Inconsolata for data labels — signals precision and technical credibility without being intimidating
-- Inputs on the left, outputs on the right — mirrors the mental model of "I put in my situation, I get out my answer"
 - Negative results (costs) in red, positive results (savings) in green — immediate visual language that needs no explanation
 - No login, no data sent anywhere — a CFO will not enter real company data into a tool that requires an account